 Shamanic Breathing

-The benefits of shamanic breathing include:
+The benefits of shamanic breathwork include:

 - The release of repressed emotions